 To have any chance of closing the “Intangibles Risk Protection Gap” will require adapting the insurance product.
 In the cyber sector, insurers need to offer larger lines of coverage while modeling a wide range of ways in which losses can be correlated across different organizations, so that reinsurers can play an effective role in worldwide portfolio management.
 Meanwhile cloud service providers and the largest online retailers are all trying to diversify the risk of interruptions to their operations in ways that might formerly have been handled by a reinsurer.
 In the same way chief risk officers are designing in redundancy to their supply chains so they do not have to rely on contingent business interruption insurance.

 Increasingly the economic losses that follow a terrorist incident are not the direct damages but the costs of disruption to businesses in the exclusion zone cordoned off after the attack and, longer term, to businesses such as hotels and restaurants dependent on tourism to that city.
 While insurance coverages are available to provide for these situations, these are rarely adopted, leaving a significant protection gap around terrorist incidents.
-An Allianz study in 2017 found that supplier failure caused a third of the non-damage BI claims, cyber incidents 29 percent and ten percent from terrorism.
+An Allianz study in 2017 found that a supplier failure caused a third of the non-damage BI claims, cyber incidents 29 percent and ten percent from terrorism.